 November 13, 2014 – For immediate release

-Day One of Inaugural Credit Union Cyber Security Symposium Concludes
+Inaugural Credit Union Cyber Security Symposium Begins Today

-Nearly 100 individuals, including about 50 representing credit unions in 27 states, took part in day one of the inaugural Credit Union Cyber Security Symposium at the Hyatt Arlington in Arlington, Va.
+The much-anticipated inaugural Credit Union Cyber Security Symposium will begin today at the Hyatt Arlington in Arlington, Va.

 Elizabeth Kirkland, Director of Communications and Marketing, email@example.com or (703) 528-5974